christiandelgado7/marsRover/README.md

 >       https://rover-test-app-7.herokuapp.com/marsRover

-You have to send a valid a GET or POST parameter named 'input' with the entry for the Mars Rover
+You have to send a valid GET or POST parameter named 'input' with the entry for the Mars Rover

 Example: